hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 ## 4. Encapsulation

 **Encapsulation** is the idea of bundling data and operations related to that data in a cohesive unit called an object.
-In OOP, encapsulation also refers to the idea of restricting access to state and some behavior, but JavaScript objects don't support that type of encapsulation.

-In JavaScript, encapsulation is the idea of bundling state (data) and behavior (operations) associated with that data in a single entity; that is, it's the grouping of related properties and methods in a single object.

 In most OOP languages, encapsulation has a broader purpose.
 It also refers to restricting access to the state and certain behaviors; an object only exposes the data and behaviors that other parts of the application need to work.
 In other words, objects *expose a public interface* for interacting with other objects and keep their implementation details hidden.
 Thus, other objects can't change the data of an object without going through the proper interface.
 However, JavaScript does not directly provide the means to limit exposure of properties and methods.
-There are ways to achieve a degree of access restriction, but they're not perfect.

 This grouping together of related data and functions is what’s called **encapsulation** and is one of the fundamental principles of object-oriented programming.